 We are unlikely to disclose your personal information overseas.

-We may from time to time use your personal information such as your email address or other contact details to contact you to tell you about products or services we believe may be of interest to you (including third party products and services).
+We may from time to time use your personal information (including sensitive health information) to contact you to tell you about products or services we believe may be of interest to you (including third-party products and services).

 If we do, each communication we send you will contain instructions permitting you to “opt-out” of receiving future marketing communications.
 If at any time you do not wish to receive any future communications or you wish to have your details deleted from our mailing lists, please contact us at the address below.